rstemmer/musicdb/README.md

 ## 💡 Information

-MusicDB requires Python 3 version 3.9.0 or later.

-MusicDB is hardware independent.
-It works with any Linux distribution installed on PC, ARM (like [Raspberry Pi](https://www.raspberrypi.com/)) or Mac.
+With the way Python tooling evolves, MusicDB heavily relies on the package manager of the used Linux distribution.
+While MusicDB is hardware independent in theory, it uses frameworks that may or may not work on specific CPU architectures.

+MusicDB is only supported for the latest version of Arch Linux installed on a PC with an 13th Gen Intel® Core™ i7-13700.

 ---